Stephen Obimpeh

 Commodore Stephen Obimpeh is a Ghanaian politician and former officer in the Ghana Navy.
-He served as Chief of Naval Staff of the Ghana Navy from June 1979 to December 1981.
+He served as Chief of Naval Staff of the Ghana Navy from June 1979 to December 1981. formal minister of Agriculture as well as formal minister of Health.

 Early life and education

 He was born on 26 September 1941 at Vakpo in the Volta Region of Ghana.
 He had his primary education at Vakpo and his secondary education at the Ghana Secondary Technical School (GSTS) in Takoradi.
 He was admitted in the Ghana Military Academy in 1961 and was further trained at the Britannia Royal Naval College Dartmouth, U.K. He was commissioned into the Ghana Armed Forces in 1963.
 He got a master's degree in Maritime Strategy and Management at the Naval Command Course, Naval War College, Newport, Rhode Island in the United States of America in 1978.

 Career

 Stephen Obimpeh is a former member of the first and second parliament of the fourth republic of Ghana.
 He served for North Dayi constituency.
 He is a Naval Officer.
 He is a President of the Association of Retired Naval Officers.